alesancor1/template-test/README.md

 ## Override the behavior of the CI

+> [!IMPORTANT]
+> Spread tests are not currently compatible with Pro rocks.
+Please do not include the spread files for those
+> rocks that are intended to be built with pro services enabled.

 The behavior of the CI is configured in `.github/ci.yaml`, which defines the following parameters:

 | Property | Required | Type | Description |